ElGarash/guidelines/README.md

    a.
 Add descriptive column/row names.

-   b. units should be specified in the column/row not in values.
+   b.
+Units should be specified in the column/row not in values, and put in parentheses, for example, `WER (%)`, or `Execution time (s)`.

 8. If you are comparing the result of two experiments, put the results of the old experiment in the current one, don't reference it.